smurphin/smurphin.github.io/index.md

 ## Personal Interests

 On a personal level, I'm an avid endurance athlete and have completed several triathlons, including the Helvellyn triathlon twice.
-I recently completed my first ultra trail run of 40 miles and have planned to participate in the London Marathon and the Suffolk Backyard Ultra later this year.
+I recently completed my first ultra trail run of 40 miles, completed the London Marathon and ran the Suffolk Backyard Ultra this year.